JDBLab/Pancreas_ductal_scRNAseq/README.md

 Preliminary data-analyses involving n=3 de-identified human exocrine-pancreas derived ALK3+ cells are included in this file.
 This includes data thresholding, normalization, subsetting, linear dimensionality reduction (PCA), non-linear multimodal dimensionality reduction (PCA/tSNE), clustering, and data visualization.

 #### Data analysis of integrated-dataset
 In order to understand where our cells map against other pancretic cells, we mapped our cells against a human pancreas atlas for single-cell gene transcription.
 In doing so, we were able to understand where our cells reside in the context of other neighbouring pancreatic cells.
 We hope to use this data to expand the human pancreas single-cell transcription atlas.
+This data was downloaded from a pre-analyzed gene expression matrix created as part of Seurat tutorial which can be found [here](https://satijalab.org/seurat/v3.0/pancreas_integration_label_transfer.html).

 ## Analysis and visualization programs
 ### Cellranger software from 10X Genomics: